shcallaway/ultravox-cli/README.md

 ULTRAVOX_AGENT_ID=your_agent_id_here
 ```

+## Features

+### Multi-turn Conversations

+The CLI now supports multi-turn conversations with UltraVox agents!
+This means you can have continuous, back-and-forth dialog with the agent without having to restart the session after each exchange.

+#### How it works

+- When the CLI starts, it displays the agent's initial greeting.
+- You can then type your message and press Enter to send it to the agent.
+- The agent responds, and you can continue the conversation with another message.
+- The conversation loop continues until you type an exit command like "exit", "quit", or "bye".

+#### Technical Implementation

+The multi-turn conversation feature is implemented using UltraVox's `inputTextMessage` API endpoint.
+Each user message is sent as a structured payload following the UltraVox schema, which includes:

+- The text message content
+- The conversation session information
+- Required identifiers for message tracking

+Behind the scenes, the CLI maintains the WebSocket connection with the UltraVox agent throughout the entire conversation, enabling a seamless dialog experience.

 ## Usage

-Once the CLI is running, you can interact with the Ultravox agent:
+Once the CLI is running, you can interact with the Ultravox agent in a multi-turn conversation:

 ```
 $ python cli.py
-Welcome to Ultravox CLI!
+Welcome to UltraVox CLI!
+Type 'exit', 'quit', or 'bye' to end the conversation.
-> hello
 Agent: Hello!
 How can I assist you today?
+User: hello
+Agent: Hello!
+How can I assist you today?
-> tell me about the weather
+User: tell me about the weather
 Agent: I don't have real-time weather data.
 Would you like me to explain how to get weather information?
+User: yes please
+Agent: To get weather information, you can use weather websites like Weather.com or AccuWeather, download weather apps on your smartphone, or check local news websites.
+Many digital assistants like Siri or Google Assistant can also provide weather forecasts when asked.
+Would you like to know about any specific weather service?
+User: no thanks, that's helpful
+Agent: You're welcome!
+I'm glad I could help.
+If you have any other questions, feel free to ask.
-> exit
+User: exit
 Goodbye!
+Session ended.
 ```

+The CLI now supports continuous conversation with the agent until you decide to exit.

-Common commands:
+Exit commands:

-- `exit` or `quit` - Exit the CLI
+- `exit` - Exit the conversation
-- `help` - Show available commands
+- `quit` - Exit the conversation
-- `restart` - Start a new conversation
+- `bye` - Exit the conversation

 ## Development